Professional Rodeo Cowboys Association: Circuit System

 There are 12 U.S. regional circuits in the PRCA; Montana, Mountain States, Wilderness, Columbia River, California, Turquoise, Texas, Prairie, Badlands, Great Lakes, Southeast, and First Frontier.
 Contestants compete in their respective regional circuits and the top ones qualify for each region's circuit finals rodeos.
 Points are achieved for the top competitors in each of the circuit rodeo events held throughout the year.
 At the conclusion of each circuit finals rodeo, the season champion, as well as the circuit finals average champion qualify for the main championship event of the circuit system, the NFR Open.
 The winner in each event at the NFR Open is the U.S. National Champion for their respective event.
 In addition to the nine individual event winners, including heading and heeling team ropers, there is also the all-around cowboy champion, who wins the most money in two or more events.
 All ten winners receive the National Circuit championship belt buckle.
 Each different circuit also competes at the NFR Open as a team and the best performing circuit wins the PRCA National Circuit Team Championship.

 The main championship event for the circuit system was previously known as the National Circuit Finals Rodeo (NCFR).
 The NCFR was held every spring from 1987 through 2010 in Pocatello, Idaho, before moving to Oklahoma City, Oklahoma, in 2011; Guthrie, Oklahoma, in 2014; and then to Kissimmee, Florida, in 2015.
 In 2020, due to the COVID-19 pandemic, the NCFR had to be moved to a different date and location.
 It was ultimately held in Greeley, Colorado, in September.
 The event itself was closed to the public and the seats were filled with socially distanced cardboard cutouts of people.
 In 2021, The NCFR returned to Kissimmee, Florida, and took place during its normal run in the springtime, but consisted of a limited and socially distanced crowd due to the continuity of the pandemic.
 In 2022, the National Circuit Finals Rodeo was renamed as the NFR Open and now takes place every July at the Pikes Peak or Bust Rodeo in Colorado Springs, Colorado.

 Since 2016, the PRCA has had a partnership with the Federación Mexicana de Rodeo (FMR) (Mexican Rodeo Federation).
-Rodeo contestants compete in a series of events co-sectioned by the PRCA and FMR called the PRCA-FMR Tour.
+Rodeo contestants compete in a series of events co-sanctioned by the PRCA and FMR called the PRCA-FMR Tour.
 It has a year-end finals event and the tour champions and finals champions from the previous calendar year competed at the NCFR beginning in 2017.
 This lasted through 2020, until the COVID-19 pandemic forced the PRCA's partnership with the FMR to pause for three years.
 Since 2023, the PRCA-FMR Tour champions again compete at the NFR Open.
 The season champions of the Maple Leaf Circuit, which was forged between a partnership with the PRCA and Canadian Professional Rodeo Association (CPRA), first competed at the NCFR in 2020 and have consistently competed at the NFR Open ever since.